Recruitment

 Search CVs

-The Search CVs feature lets you search inside the full text of all uploaded CVs across every seeker record.
-Enter a keyword, technology, certification, or any term, and the system searches through the extracted text to surface matching candidates.
+The Search CVs feature lets you search inside the text of processed CVs across seeker records.
+Enter a keyword, technology, certification, or any term, then press Enter.
+Belvak searches through the text Belvak extracted from PDF and DOCX CVs to surface matching candidates.
 This is especially valuable when you have a large pool of applicants and need to quickly find candidates with specific experience or qualifications without opening individual files.

 Note: Text extraction works best with well-formatted PDF files.
 Scanned image-based PDFs without OCR layers may not produce extractable text.